rottenwheel/hugo-rottenwheel/content/posts/ive-got-nothing-to-hide-and-other-misunderstandings-of-privacy.md

 ---
-title: 'Ive Got Nothing to Hide and Other Misunderstandings of Privacy'
+title: 'I've Got Nothing to Hide and Other Misunderstandings of Privacy'
 date: 2025-01-14T23:30:20-06:00
 image: "/images/private.jpg"
 ---